mathigon/textbooks/content/fractals/content.md

 A few years later, [Benoit Mandelbrot](bio:mandelbrot) used the powerful computers at IBM to create a much more detailed visualisation of the fractal, which was later named after him.
-The first printouts looked different from what he expected – until he realised that the technicians working at the printers were cleaning up the “fuzziness” around its edge, assuming that it was caused by dust particles or printer errors, and not a defining characteristic of fractals.
+The first printouts looked different from what he expected – until he realised that the technicians working at the printers were cleaning up the “fuzziness” around its edge, assuming that it was caused by dust particles or printer errors, and not a defining characteristic of fractals!
 [Continue](btn:next)

 ---